samus-io/tablab-steps/steps/68Vk94P84b2K0SuYJ8MXVuaEtsmhNerxyTN/en/README.md

 ## Recommended security approaches

+* Identify all supported HTTP methods using security scanning tools.
+* Restrict methods to the minimum necessary for application functionality.
+* Use web server configuration to enforce method restrictions.
+* Apply security headers (e.g., `X-Content-Type-Options`, `X-Frame-Options`) to mitigate the impact of method-based attacks.
+* Monitor and log unusual HTTP method usage as part of routine security operations.

 ### Restrict unnecessary HTTP methods

 * Web servers and applications should be configured to allow only the HTTP methods that are strictly required.